statelyai/xstate/README.md

 ####Formatting / Best Practices
 - Indent transitions on a new line for each transition.
 - Always declare all states used in the state machine (be explicit!)
-- Keep signals on the same line as their transition.
+- Keep actions on the same line as their transition.
 - Indent nested states on a new line for each nested state.

 ###AST / State Machine Schema